rodriguezmatid/rodriguezmatid/README.md

 # Hi!
 Welcome to my profile 👋 Matias here!

-✨ I'm an actuary & MSc in Management + Analytics from Argentina, the land of football and mate!
+✨ I'm an actuary & MSc in Management + Analytics from Argentina, the land of football and mate!<br>
-🚀 I consider myself a problem solver, proactive person and a restless spirit with vast experience in data, product and pricing.
+🚀 I consider myself a problem solver, proactive person and a restless spirit with vast experience in data, product and pricing.<br>
 💻 I code in Python and I'm a passionate of data, that's the reason why I also use a lot of SQL!
 <br>